SamikDatta/covid19_vaccination/postProcessing/README.md

 - *hospOcc_with_bands_[SCENARIONAME]_[DD-MM-YYYY]_fit.xlsx*
 - *deaths_with_bands_[SCENARIONAME]_[DD-MM-YYYY]_fit.xlsx*

-## How to process results files into Excel spreadsheets (for producing R Markdown dashboards, e.g. `reports/2023-05-01-May-2023-isolation-scenarios.Rmd`)
+## How to process results files into Excel spreadsheets (for producing R Markdown dashboards)
 1. Open `writeRMarkdownSpreadsheets.m`
 2. Change the variable `filename_base` to the base folder you want the Excel files to be saved in.
 Excel files for each scenario will be saved into a separate subfolder within this.
 3. Change the variable `scenarios` to the names of the scenarios you have run (i.e. the name which distinguishes the outputs from the ODE model).